banesullivan/localtileserver/doc/source/index.rst

 - Launch a tile server for large geospatial images
 - View local or remote* raster files with ``ipyleaflet`` or ``folium`` in Jupyter
-- View rasters with CesiumJS with the built-in Flask web application
+- View rasters with CesiumJS with the built-in web application
-- Extract regions of interest (ROIs) interactively
-- Use the example datasets to generate Digital Elevation Models

 *remote raster files should be pre-tiled Cloud Optimized GeoTiffs*